 For example, a first ending shows the number "1"; a second ending, the number "2" and so on.
 More complex repeats are also possible: e.g. a "Repeat list" displaying "1, 2, 4, 5, 7" indicates that the volta is to be played during repeats 1, 2, 4, 5, and 7, and so on.

-Note: Each volta section, except the final one, needs to end with an end repeat barline.
+Note: Each volta section, except the final one, should end with an end repeat barline.

 Sometimes a repeat plays more than two times.
 If you want to change the number of times MuseScore plays a repeat, go to the measure containing the end repeat barline and change its "Play count".
-See Measure operations: Other properties.
+See Measure operations: Other properties and the note on playback for voltas in Repeats and jumps.

 Transposition is the act of raising or lowering the pitch of a selection of notes by the same interval.
-You can chose to transpose notes either manually or by using the Transpose dialog.
+You can choose to transpose notes either manually or by using the Transpose dialog.

 MuseScore's Transpose dialog gives you more options for transposing notes.

-Note: By default this dialog opens from the Tools menu, but you can also chose to open it using a keyboard shortcut (see Preferences).
+Note: By default this dialog opens from the Tools menu, but you can also choose to open it using a keyboard shortcut (see Preferences).

-To transpose notes up or down to the nearest key:
+To transpose notes up or down to the desired key:

 To transpose selected notes up or down in semitone increments: